Australian Federal Police: International peacekeeping

 Since its inception, the AFP has had a long tradition of involvement in international peacekeeping, policing and capacity development.
 International Deployment Group (IDG) is an AFP portfolio that has increased rapidly in a short time since its inception in 2004.
 Since 1964, Australia has contributed police officers to the United Nations Peacekeeping Force in Cyprus.
 AFP officers have also previously served with the United Nations in East Timor (Timor-Leste) and South Sudan.

 In recent years, Australian government efforts to assist neighbouring and remote countries with institutional capacity building has led to AFP deployments to Papua New Guinea, the Solomon Islands (Under the Regional Assistance Mission to Solomon Islands), Timor-Leste (Under the Timor-Leste Police Development Program TLPDP), Nauru, Tonga, Vanuatu, Afghanistan, Samoa and Vanuatu.
 Previous peacekeeping missions have included Haiti, Mozambique, Thailand, Namibia, and Somalia.

 IDG uses the Specialist Response Group for particular medium and high risk planned operations or emergency incidents in addition to assisting with capacity building and force protection operations.

-Ceremonial and Protocol
+Ceremonial and protocol

-The AFP Ceremonial Team conducts and participates in a variety of police and community functions and ceremonies.
+The AFP Ceremonial and Protocol Team conducts and participates in a variety of police and community functions and ceremonies.